XSS3cut10n3r/My-NSA-Codebreaker-2025/task4.md

 0x55555555765a    mov    DWORD PTR ds:0x0, 0x0
 ```

-This instruction attempts to write to NULL (address 0x0), an intentional crash mechanism designed to detect debuggers.
+This instruction attempts to write to NULL (address 0x0), an intentional crash mechanism.

 ### Identifying Additional Anti-Debug Functions